CI/CD Pipeline Integration

 - Artifact Creation: Package skills into ZIP files with metadata and checksums

-- Registry Index Management: Maintain a crates.io-like registry for skill distribution
+- Registry Index Management: Maintain a registry index for skill distribution in operator builds

 Change Detection Strategies